gotrash/theme/site/content/docs/5.3/getting-started/contents.md

 | `bootstrap.js`<br> `bootstrap.min.js`<br> | – |
 {{< /bs-table >}}

-## Bootstrap source code
+## GoTrash Theme source code

-The Bootstrap source code download includes the compiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
+The GoTrash Theme source code download includes the compiled CSS and JavaScript assets, along with source Sass, JavaScript, and documentation.
 More specifically, it includes the following and more:

 ```text
 bootstrap/